mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

 > ^^jetbrains.mps.baselanguage.varVariable^^

-This extension allows to declare local variables with the type automatically inferred from the initializer which must not be empty.
+This extension allows declaring local variables with the type automatically inferred from the initializer which must not be empty.
 Example:

 ```java
 var value = (ISimple) {var input => return 1; }